What Do Cavapoo Tails Look Like – Tail Docking, Injuries And Tail Care

 The first way is that breeders would simply use scissors to remove the excess length of the tails of their Cavapoos.

-The second way is that breeders would make use of a thick rubber band that would be tightly wrapped around the puppy’s tail in order to cut off the blood flow.
+The second way is that breeders would make use of a thick rubber band that would be tightly wrapped around the puppy’s tail to cut off the blood flow.

 Both these methods in my eyes are cruel and unnecessary.